 Leadership Principles (LP) are values or common traits that you can find in people working at Amazon (Amazonians).
 As a candidate, you have to demonstrate those Leadership Principles, LPs.

 How to prepare for the Amazon behavioral questions?

-Try to come up with a list of stories where you demonstrated those Leadership Principles.
+Try to develop a list of stories where you demonstrated those Leadership Principles.
 Then dress a list of possible follow-up questions an interviewer may ask.
-Be prepared to talk about a story in details (technically or not).
+Be prepared to talk about a story in detail (technically or not).